amdaza/wds-catalog-update/ProjectHome.md

-Application for update Washington Double Star Catalog
+Application for downloading Washington Double Star Catalog (and other features)